huggingface/community-events/whisper-fine-tuning-event/README.md

 40 GB GPUs, so you'll be loaded with some serious firepower!
 The Lambda Labs Cloud API makes it easy to spin-up and launch a GPU instance.
 In this section, we'll go through the steps for spinning up an instance one-by-one.

-This section is split into two halves:
+This section is split into three parts:

 1. [Signing-Up with Lambda Labs](#signing-up-with-lambda-labs)
 2. [Creating a Cloud Instance](#creating-a-cloud-instance)